lilyball/Tomorrowland/README.md

 #### `when(first:)`

 `when(first:)` is a global function that takes an array of promises of the same type, and returns a single promise that eventually adopts the same value or error as the first input promise that gets fulfilled or rejected.
-Cancelled input promises are ignored, unless all input promsies are cancelled, at which point the resulting promise will be cancelled as well.
+Cancelled input promises are ignored, unless all input promises are cancelled, at which point the resulting promise will be cancelled as well.

 This function has an optional parameter `cancelRemaining:` that, if provided as `true`, will cancel the remaining input promises as soon as one of them is fulfilled or rejected.